 Underinsured and uninsured motorist claims and the TPIS

 In Inman, the Court held that the TPIS applies to underinsured motorist (UIM) and uninsured motorist (UM) claims, and, arguably, other insurance disputes that arise out of tortuous conduct.
 See Inman; Ind.
 Code § 34-51-4-1.
 The Inman Court specifically held that a prejudgment interest award can exceed a UM or UIM policy’s limits.

 The natural reaction of insurance companies would be to include language in their policies specifically precluding prejudgment interest.
 However, the Inman Court specifically held that insurance companies cannot include such terms in policies.
 The Court stated: “it is not within the parties’ power to contractually preclude a prejudgment interest award made under the TPIS.”
 The Court held that the only way for a party to avoid a prejudgment interest award is by extending a qualified settlement offer.

 These four decisions go a long way toward clarifying situations under which prejudgment interest awards may be appropriate.
 By holding that the common law no longer applies to prejudgment requests, these decisions will often be the only authority for determining whether prejudgment interest is appropriate.
 Both plaintiff and defense attorneys should be very familiar with these cases for purposes of determining whether prejudgment interest may be awarded in pending cases and for purposes of securing or defeating the right to prejudgment interest in future cases.

-In the interest of full disclosure, the author of this post is was a member of the same firm as the defense attorneys in Wisner, Edward Murphy and Heidi Koeneman.
+In the interest of full disclosure, the author of this post was a member of the same firm as the defense attorneys in Wisner, Edward Murphy, and Heidi Koeneman.